razqy26/razqy26/README.md

-## Introduction

-Hello everyone!

-I'm Teuku Razqy Sulaiman, a student at Halu Oleo University.
-Currently, I'm pursuing my education in the field of Informatics Engineering.
-I'm extremely enthusiastic about the world of technology and informatics, and I'm eager to learn and develop my skills in this domain.
+I'm an active Informatics Engineering Student at Halu Oleo University.
+I have a strong interest and enthusiasm in IT and technology, have a desire to develop knowledge and skills in the field of technology.
+I am always happy and eager to learn and develop.

 **Brief Information:**
 - **Name:** Teuku Razqy Sulaiman